 Former Special Committee Service: Joint Legislative-Executive Columbia River Partnership; Committee to study Offshore Outsourcing; Joint Executive-Legislative Water Policy and Water Dispute Resolution Committee; Washington State Commemorative Quarter Advisory Commission; State Capitol Legislative Building Rehabilitation/Renovation oversight Committee; Board member Washington State Historical Society; Lewis and Clark Bicentennial Advisory Committee; Washington State Arts Commission.

-Awards & Honors: Washington Coalition for Open Government “Key Award” 2011, Association of Washington Business “Cornerstone” award, 2007; 2006 Champions of Free Enterprise Award, Associated Builders and Contractors, Inc.; 2005 Landmark Deeds Award for Public Service, Washington Trust for Historic Preservation; 2005 Jim Matson Award, highest honor presented by the Association of Washington Business; 100 percent voting record on issues important to farmers, Washington Farm Bureau, 2005; 2004-05 Legislator of the Year, Washington Association of Agricultural Educators; Outstanding Legislator Award, National Federation of Independent Businesses (NFIB), 1997-98; 2000 NFIB Guardian of Small Business Award; 2000 Legislator of the Year Award, Washington Association of Agricultural Educators; 2000 Outstanding Leadership Award, NW Chapter of Paralyzed Veterans of America; 2002 Outstanding Service Award, Prosser School District; 2002 Appreciation Award, Latino/a Educational Achievement Project; 2002 Washington Farm Bureau 100% Voting Record Award.
+Awards & Honors: Central Washington University College of the Sciences Alumni of the Year Award 2014, Washington Coalition for Open Government “Key Award” 2011, Association of Washington Business “Cornerstone” award, 2007; 2006 Champions of Free Enterprise Award, Associated Builders and Contractors, Inc.; 2005 Landmark Deeds Award for Public Service, Washington Trust for Historic Preservation; 2005 Jim Matson Award, highest honor presented by the Association of Washington Business; 100 percent voting record on issues important to farmers, Washington Farm Bureau, 2005; 2004-05 Legislator of the Year, Washington Association of Agricultural Educators; Outstanding Legislator Award, National Federation of Independent Businesses (NFIB), 1997-98; 2000 NFIB Guardian of Small Business Award; 2000 Legislator of the Year Award, Washington Association of Agricultural Educators; 2000 Outstanding Leadership Award, NW Chapter of Paralyzed Veterans of America; 2002 Outstanding Service Award, Prosser School District; 2002 Appreciation Award, Latino/a Educational Achievement Project; 2002 Washington Farm Bureau 100% Voting Record Award.

 Education: Central Washington University, B.A. in Sociology; B.A. in Education; Masters of Education in Instructional Media.